aimee-mcneil-melville/ToDo-Full-Stack/packages/sweet-as-beers-rtk/README.md

    export const { itemAdded, itemRemoved, quantitiesUpdated } = cartSlice.actions
 ```

-Dispatch the `updateQuantities` action from the `onClick` handler of the Update button.
+Dispatch the `quantitiesUpdated` action from the `onClick` handler of the Update button.
 The payload for this action will be the new `cart` array that you've been updating in local state.

 Our existing `cart` reducer can be used once you've added to it how the state should change when this `quantitiesUpdated` action is dispatched.
 Make these edits and verify the reducer is working correctly using the Redux DevTools if you need to troubleshoot anything.
 Your action should appear as `cart/quantitiesUpdated`